openvinotoolkit/openvino_notebooks/recipes/conversational_voice_agent/README.md

 3. Text to Speech SpeechT5 Model Loading:

-The SpeechT5 model will be downloaded.
+The SpeechT5 model will be downloaded when running application for the first time.

 After running the conversion scripts, you can run app.py to launch the application.

-_NOTE: Running the above script may take up to 120 minutes (depending on your hardware Internet connection), as some models are huge (especially chatbots)._

 ## Running the Application (Gradio Interface)

+_NOTE: This application requires much memory (>16GB) as the models used here are huge (especially chatbot).
+It may also be slow for less powerful devices._

 Execute the `app.py` script with the following command, including all necessary model directory arguments:
 ```shell